rloutlaw/JavaSDKDocs/outlawSDKDocs/createvmsinparallel.md

 ---

-# Create virtual machines across mulitple regions in parallel
+# Create virtual machines across mulitple regions in parallel with the Java SDK

-This sample creates mulitple virtual machines in different Azure regions in parallel.
-Each virtual machine is assigned its own public IP address and a storage account in each region is created for the VMs to use.
-A traffic manager profile is also created for the virtual machines.
-All resources created belong to a single Azure resource group.
+This guide and associated sample creates mulitple virtual machines in different Azure regions in parallel using the [Azure management libraries for Java](https://github.com/Azure/azure-sdk-for-java).
+Each virtual machine is assigned its own public IP address and a storage account and virtual network in each region is created for the virtual machines to use.
+A traffic manager is also created to optimize performance across the virtual machines.

-Sample code for this scenario can be found on [Github](https://github.com/Azure-Samples/compute-java-create-virtual-machines-across-regions-in-parallel).
+Complete sample code for this scenario can be found on [Github](https://github.com/Azure-Samples/compute-java-create-virtual-machines-across-regions-in-parallel).

 > [!WARNING]
-> The sample code creates a total of 48 VMs running Ubuntu 16.04 LTS of [size STANDARD_DS3_V2](https://docs.microsoft.com/en-us/azure/virtual-machines/virtual-machines-windows-sizes) across four regions.
+> The sample creates a total of 48 VMs running Ubuntu 16.04 LTS of [size STANDARD_DS3_V2](https://docs.microsoft.com/en-us/azure/virtual-machines/virtual-machines-windows-sizes) across four regions.
-> Customize the sample to create a number of VMs of the size and operating system environment that you need.
+> Customize the sample to create a number of VMs of the size, region, and operating system environment you need.

 ## Authenticate with Azure